Solutions not products: How personalised nutrition is both a threat and opportunity for food and ingredient brands

 Personalized nutrition is not just a slogan - it’s a major organisational mindset shift to be closer to the end-user.
 This includes fully embracing digital, collaboration, ecosystem partnerships and consumer research.

 Once again, it’s all about having the consumer at the centre of this ecosystem.
 This time, it’s not just a slogan, but the basis for a multi-billion dollar market taking shape in front of us.

 Excitingly, we’ve observed a deluge of new, nimble startups enter into niche areas of the personalised nutrition market, offering a range of disruptive solutions (albeit still searching for the perfect business models) as a scalable delivery model for their services and products.

 Thanks to the rapid advance of consumer-centric technology and social media, we expect this to greatly increase over the next 5-10 years and personalised nutrition moves comfortably into mainstream view.

 Conversely, those who ignore technology’s increasing ability to deliver targeted healthcare outcomes do so at their own peril.
 Failing to ‘read the room’ regarding personalisation, social sentiment and overall market trends is a recipe for irrelevance.

 For many legacy brands, it can seem like a grim picture with much work afoot.
 But, of course, the glass is also half full, as it presents an incredible opportunity for much needed digital transformation.
 As food and ingredient manufacturers take the first steps into this world, they will need to also carefully navigate data privacy, scale and delivery challenges.

-This is precisely why we’ve launched QinaVer, an exciting multi-domain service that combines quantitative and qualitative analysis, domain expertise and social listening to empower food, nutrition and ingredient players with a clear vision and actionable insights to connect with consumers in the personalised nutrition space.
+This is precisely why we’ve launched QinaVer, an exciting multi-domain service that combines quantitative and qualitative analysis, domain expertise and social listening to empower food, health, nutrition and ingredient players with a clear vision and actionable insights to connect with consumers in the personalized nutrition space.